-Bergen County Order of Protection Dismissed by Judge After Hearing
+Bergen County Sexual Assault Protection Order Dismissed by Judge After Hearing

 “A client retained our services to represent him after a sexual assault temporary order of protection was issued against him.
 We handled the trial in the Bergen County Superior Court in Hackensack NJ and the judge dismissed the case.”